An American Christian Chapter II — The Joneses

 The Joneses

-I need to remind the reader that this is from my perspective and experiences compounded with others’.
-The people I mention all have their side, and it would be unfair of me to make this out to be the absolute truth.
+I must remind the reader that this is from my perspective, shaped by mine and others’ experiences.
+The people I mention all have their sides, and it would be unfair of me to make this out to be absolute.
 I do not know the depths of everyone’s motives or intentions.
-Still, considering the damage and pain forced upon so many people, I don’t feel like it would be appropriate to interpret their words and actions any other way.
+Given the damage and pain caused to so many, I can’t interpret their words and actions any other way.

-There have been many attempts made by multiple people for decades to discuss a lot of these issues, and each time they are met with resistance.
+Many people have tried to discuss these issues for decades.
+Each time, they face resistance.
 There is always a claim that no one reaches out to talk through their grievances, but this is patently false.

 All names have been changed and replaced with pseudonyms.